Selecting a Kayak

 A tandem kayak is lots of fun to paddle with a partner and less expensive than two single kayaks, but is difficult to paddle alone (which requires sitting in the back and ballasting the front).
 Tandem kayaks are also faster than singles, since they combine the effort of two paddlers for one boat.
 They are good for paddlers of different strengths, who might not move at the same pace in two singles.

 There’s an important tradeoff between performance and portability.
 A rigid kayak that’s 13' long just requires that much storage space in a garage, onboard a boat, on a dock or in your yard.
-Store your boat against a wall, using a wall storage cradle or storage strap system.
+Store your boat against a wall, using a wall storage cradle or other kayak storage system.
 Hoist the boat up to the garage ceiling with a Kayak Hoist System made by Attwood, or a Harken Hoister.

-Home-to-water transportation is usually on a cartop rack, a set of two crossbars that attach to the car via rain gutters, your car’s existing factory rack or that clip to the car’s door frame.
+Home-to-water transportation is usually on a cartop kayak rack, a set of two crossbars that attach to the car via rain gutters, your car’s existing factory rack or that clip to the car’s door frame.
 A variety of towers and crossbars from Yakima and other suppliers are available to build a custom rack to fit most types of vehicles.
 Soft racks like our Deluxe Universal Kayak Carrier Kit are pads that work on any car and sit between the kayak and the roof of your car.

 Whatever style you choose, be sure your kayak is securely attached by tying bow and stern lines to the bumpers of your vehicle.